habibiefaried/High-Performance-Web/README.md

 This image was designed to use NGROK (https://ngrok.com/) to expose your chosen local port.
 I've been using it for while and found it useful!

+Besides, It's very easy to EXPOSE port isn't it? ;)

 ## This Dockerfile is not well documented and written ##
 Please fork and pull requests ;).
 I'll write your name on credits!